-With access to your systems, they can potentially steal your firm’s private data as well as the privileged information (corporate, financial, and personal data) that is connected to your clients.
+With access to your systems, they can potentially steal confidential information from you — including your firm’s corporate data and even privileged information from your clients.

-To protect the privacy of confidentiality of information at your law firm from cyber threats, it’s important to understand the threats that are out there.
+How can you defend against something you don’t know exists?
+To protect the privacy of confidential information at your law firm from cyber attacks, you need to be aware of the threats that are out there.

-As secure as your cybersecurity system may be right now, it may no longer be the case a week, a month, or a year from now.
+As secure as your cybersecurity system may be right now, this may no longer be the case a week, a month, or a year from now.
 You’re never “secure enough.”
-Hackers are becoming increasingly intelligent in the way they bypass security systems, and it’s all the more reason why your security and awareness has to continuously evolve over time.
+Hackers are becoming increasingly intelligent in the way they bypass security systems, and it’s all the more reason why your security and awareness have to evolve continuously over time.